nexuma/pressxtocat/README.md

-# Press x to cat
+# Press x to Cat
-Revival of "Press x to cat" from Ginger.
+Revival of "Press x to Cat" from Ginger.
 This app will copy clean cat facts to your keyboard using cat-fact.herokuapp.com API.

 ![alt text](https://github.com/nexuma/pressxtocat/blob/main/logo.png?raw=true)
 ## Installation